 It is not recommended to have your nipples pierced during pregnancy due to the lengthy healing time needed.
 For existing piercings, Robyn Roche-Paull advocates removing jewellery before the sixth month of pregnancy to prevent the possibility of nipple stimulation or premature contractions.
 She also notes that hormonal changes and the increased nipple sensitivity of pregnancy could cause rejection or embedding of jewellery (Roche-Paull, 2014).
 Rejection is when the body rejects the foreign body (the jewellery) and the wound doesn’t heal properly, and embedding of jewellery involves skin growing over a piercing.

-Jewellery should always be removed before and during breastfeeding as it poses a choking hazard for your baby (or older toddler) and could damage a baby’s gums, palate or tongue.
+Nipple jewellery should always be removed while you are breastfeeding as it poses a choking hazard for your baby (or older toddler) and could damage a baby’s gums, palate or tongue.
 Jewellery could also make it difficult for a baby to attach to the breast (latch) correctly, could make them gag and could increase the risk of infection for the baby.
 Constantly removing and replacing jewellery could increase the risk of bacterial infection or tenderness of the nipple.
-Most women find it easier to leave jewellery out for the duration of breastfeeding (Roche-Paull, 2014).
+It is recommended to leave jewellery out for the duration of breastfeeding6 and most women find this easier.

 Piercings may close during breastfeeding

 Even allowing for 12-24 months healing time, some piercings may still close once jewellery is removed for breastfeeding.
-If the holes close, it is recommended to wait at least three months after weaning before attempting piercing again should you wish to 6.
+If the holes close, it is recommended to wait at least three months after breastfeeding ends before attempting piercing again should you wish to.7

 Insertion tapers and retainers